Learn Unity Unity Basics Part 1: Complete Guide for Beginners – From Unity installation to basic operationsBasics

 Image63

-With the Cube selected, look at the Transform component in the Inspector.
+Select the Cube and check the Transform component in the Inspector.

-Each of the elements that make up the Cube is called a component (a detailed description of components will appear in the next section).
+Each element that makes up the Cube is called a component (detailed explanation will come later).

 Image2